 - Suffer from separation anxiety which can lead to destructive behavior indoors

-- Small size and potential fragility makes them less than ideal for households with small children
+- Less than ideal for households with small children given their small size and potential fragility

 - Require significant grooming